webOSArchive/enyo2-bootplate/Enyo2onAndroid.md

 ## Notes

+### Backward Compatibility
+If you want to cross-target other platforms, particularly webOS, ensure you don't use modern web features that won't render on older browsers.

 ### CORS
 Be aware Cordova uses WebView on Android, and is unable to circumvent its CORS restrictions.
 If you want to call a web service from your app, you'll need to add the appropriate CORS